SecurityDatFall2018/Week-9-Crypto/README.md

 ## What to Install

 [WireShark](https://www.wireshark.org/download.html) If you consider yourself a green student you kan skip this step.
-I will however use it for a class demo, so if you wan't to follow on, it must be installed, otherwise you can just watch.
-Wee will also use wireshark in a future lesson.
+I will however use it for a class demo so if you wan't to follow on, it must be installed, otherwise you can just watch.
+Wee will also use wireshark in a future lesson(s).

 If you just can wait to get started ;-) this [video](https://www.youtube.com/watch?v=u4ht-E-Kihk) more or less do, what I plan for us to do together in the class
 ## What to Read/Watch